laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_10.md

 (60, 40)
 ```

 We see that the array has 60 objects measured on 40 variables.
-In this case each object is a person and each variable is a persons' inflammation rate (over 40 days).
+In this case each object is a person and each variable is a person's daily inflammation rate (over 40 days).
 In other words, we have a inflammation rate time series and each variable (columns) represent the rate of inflammation at a given day.

 #### Visual inspection of a numpy array ####